Updated May 10th, 2019

 Deciding to purchase a home for the first time can be exciting and stressful all at the same time.
-You have likely been renting where you live and saving up your money for a while.
-You probably have also been working hard to build up your credit score to qualify for a good mortgage, as well as put down a hefty deposit.
+You’ve likely been renting where you live and saving up your money for a while.
+You probably have also been working hard to build up your credit score to qualify for a good mortgage and put down a hefty down payment.

 Even if you’ve purchased a home before, stick around.
 Some of these programs even apply to buyers who have owned before.

 Going green can be heavily rewarded these days!

 You can do your part to help the environment while buying a house and the best part is that the government will even help you do so!
 Those in the real estate industry often call Energy Efficient Mortgages “EEM.”
 However, more recently, the name “green mortgage” is also catching on.